unepwcmc/NRT/server/docs/indicator_definitions.md

       * **integer**: An integer
       * **text**: A string
       * **decimalPercentage**: A percentage represented as a decimal, where 1 would be 100%
+* **subIndicatorsField**: The name of the field containing sub indicators.
+If specified, this field should be present on each row of indicator data.